JuodaanViinaa/Laboratorio/README.md

 ![image](https://user-images.githubusercontent.com/87039101/155409189-dc7d0a95-0f9e-4028-b380-2d0634fd1934.png)

 As it can be seen, distinct measures for a single subject require a different amount of columns in different sheets.
 For this reason in this particular example it will be necessary to declare at least two dictionaries: one which relates each subject with the space it occupies in the lever-response sheet, and another one which relates them with the space they occupy in the nosepoke-response sheet.
 These two dictionaries only need to declare the first column occupied by the subject, and substitute the column letter for its equivalent number (A = 1, B = 2, etc.).
-All other columns are dealt with later.
+All other columns are dealt with later with the [`"offset"`](#offset) argument.
 Then, the dictionaries needed for this example would be:

 ```python
 lever_cols = {"Rat1": 2, "Rat2": 7, "Rat3": 12,}
 nosepoke_cols = {"Rat1": 2, "Rat2": 5, "Rat3": 8,}
 ```

+Pay special attention to the correspondence between the number declared for each subject and the first column they occupy in the example.

 ### Functions
 #### Fetch <a id="fetch"></a>